OpenBB-finance/OpenBB/README.md

 ### Update Terminal

-The terminal is constantly being updated with new features and bug fixes, hence, for your terminal to be updaate, you can run:
+The terminal is constantly being updated with new features and bug fixes, hence, for your terminal to be update, you can run:
 ```
 git pull
 ```